noamr/dom/moveBefore-explainer.md

 2. The author gets reflection of this in web components: a new optional `movedCallback`, which is invoked instead of `disconnectedCallback` and `connectedCallback` when an element that has it declared is moved in a state-preserving manner.
-3. New information in mutation observers (exact API shape TBD).

 See discussion at https://github.com/whatwg/dom/issues/1255.

 ### Constraints

-To simplify the API, both the node and new container need to be [connected](https://dom.spec.whatwg.org/#connected), part of the same document, and also part of the same [node tree](https://dom.spec.whatwg.org/#concept-node-tree).
-The same-tree requirement can maybe be eased in the future.
+Both the node and new container need to be either [connected](https://dom.spec.whatwg.org/#connected) or disconnected, and part of the same document.
+When these constraints are not met, `moveBefore` throws an exception.
+That is because, at the moment, there is no design that allows us to move nodes across documents or have them change their connected state without side effects like script execution, which would in some cases be widely inconsistent with "moving".

 ### A few specifics